Yanchang Petroleum International Announces 2023 Annual Results Achieved Profit Turnaround Of HK$580 Million

-data-text="Yanchang Petroleum International Announces 2023 Annual Results Achieved Profit Turnaround of HK$580 Million" data-link=" Petroleum International Announces 2023 Annual Results Achieved Profit Turnaround of HK$580 Million" class="whatsapp">Shar Novus' operation continued to improve with net profit reaching CAD2.82 million Revenue of downstream oil and by-products trading in China amounted to RMB 24.94 billion
+(MENAFN- Media OutReach Newswire) Novus' operation continued to improve with net profit reaching CAD2.82 million Revenue of downstream oil and by-products trading in China amounted to RMB 24.94 billion Results Highlights :

 The Group's overall revenue amounted to approx. HK$27.74billion (2022: approx. HK$29.94 billion), down by 7% year-on-year (YoY); With continuous improvement in oil and gas production in Canada, and the profitable refined oil and by-products trading business in China, the Group achieved profit turnaround of approx. HK$580 million (2022: loss of approx. HK$619 million); Novus achieved sales volume of oil and gas products of 1,093,500 barrels, an increase of 39.62% YoY; Revenue reached approx. CAD86.37 million, representing an increase of 11.50% YoY; net profit reached CAD2.82 million; Cumulative sales volume of oil and by-product trading business in China amounted to approx. 3,418,000 tonnes.
 Sales revenue amounted to approx. RMB24.94 billion, net profit was RMB 9.14 million.